tccole23/latin102/translation1.md

 Identify the form pollicitus est. What dictionary form would you look under to find this verb? - It is a 3rd singular, perfect passive indicative verb and would be found as a deponent verb. ❌ *What dictionary form would you look under?* - The dictionary form would be the first principle part which is polliceor.

-Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case. - Ablative singular  ❌ *explain why it is in this case.* - It is in the ablative because it is describing the manner of the action.
+Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case. - Ablative singular  ❌ *explain why it is in this case.* - It is in the ablative because it is being used to express time.

 C. Translation
 Please translate the passgae into idiomatic English.